Spicewell's Kitchen Craft

 - Bake in the oven for about 16-18 minutes.
 Timing is important, ensure they are cooked all the way through, and remove before they move from golden to brown as the biscuits will taste of burnt sugar, this may take a few goes to get right as the cooking time will vary based on thickness, your oven and so on.

-- Take them out and leave the speculaas on the baking tray for a few minutes to firm up, then move to cool on a rack.
+- Take them out and leave the Speculoos on the baking tray for a few minutes to firm up, then move to cool on a rack.

-You'll know your speculaas biscuits are perfect if they are crunchy all the way through, from edge to center.
+You'll know your biscuits are perfect if they have a light crunch all the way through, from edge to center.
 You will only know this for sure when they are completely cooled ...patience!